 Forget three bins; make it five.
 The traditional organizing orthodoxy says to put your stuff into three categories as you go: Keep, Donate, Toss.
 But it's more helpful to have Keep, Donate, Toss, Move (to another space in the house where it belongs) and Marinate.
 This last box contains all those things that fall between the Keep and Toss piles — stuff you can't bring yourself to get rid of, but aren't sure whether to keep.
 When you're finished organizing your stuff, close up the Marinate box, and label it with a date six months or a year in the future.
 If you never end up opening it, bring the box to your local donation center unopened and let it go.
 You don't need it.

 Sort your stuff, then buy storage containers.
 Don't buy hooks, boxes or storage devices before you know exactly what you need them for.
 If you like going to the organizing store, it can be a reward for doing the sorting.
+This MNN video below looks at a specific project — a junk drawer — and uses containers found around the house.

 Take a picture.
 The reason some stuff is hard to part with is because it has sentimental value.
 Instead of keeping it, take a picture so you can remember the person or time it was associated with, and let it go.
 You'll still have the part of it that really matters.